 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The subjects are accessed by way of uPVC double glazed entrance doors to both front and rear.
-There are further uPVC double glazed patio doors leading from the conservatory to the rear gardens.
-There are uPVC double glazed patio doors leading from both the conservatory and sitting room to the rear gardens.
+The subjects are accessed by way of pedestrian doors to front and right hand gable elevations.
+There are further UPVC double glazed patio door leading from the dining kitchen to the rear.
+Window units are of UPVC construction containing double glazing.
 External decorations Visually inspected.
 External timbers and render work have a paint finish.
-Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings None.
+Conservatories / porches There are no conservatories or porches pertaining to the property.
+Communal areas There are no communal areas pertaining to the property.
+Garages and permanent outbuildings Visually inspected.
+The subjects benefit from a detached garage which would appear to be of brick/block construction under a shallow mono pitched roof formed in translucent panels.
+Access is by way of two vehicular door ways to courtyard.
+The subjects benefit from a further store room and potting shed which again would appear to be of brick/block construction under a combination of roof coverings.
 Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds to both front and rear.
-The front gardens incorporate a car run in providing off street parking.
-Gardens to the rear are bound by way of timber fencing.
+The subjects benefit from garden grounds to all sides.
+The subjects benefit from a car run-in providing off street parking as well as vehicular access to the garaging facility over the left hand gable elevation.
+Gardens are bound by way of masonry walling.
 Ceilings Visually inspected from floor level.
-Ceilings within the property are formed in plasterboard.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are predominantly of brick construction plastered on both faces.
+Ceilings within the property are formed in timber lath and plaster and plasterboard.